useblocks/groundwork/docs/foreword.rst

 A Plugin bundles everything
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Beside the code itself, a plugin must also provide tests, documentation and meta data for its functionality.
+Beside the code itself, a :ref:`plugin <plugins>` must also provide tests, documentation and meta data for its functionality.

 As other application/plugin frameworks, groundwork is responsible to "clue" all plugin code together to a single
 application.